 What is an Entertainment Visa?

-A visa is basically permission for a non-Australian to travel to and enter Australia.
+A visa is a formal permission for a non-Australian to travel to and enter Australia.
 However, not all visas are equal!
 The kinds of activities a non-Australian can lawfully undertake once in Australia will depend on the type, category and subclass of visa they hold.

 An Entertainment Visa in Australia is the Temporary Activity (408) Visa (Entertainment Activities stream).